DaraghK93/stockApp/README.md

     <img src="public/splash_carousel_2_3.png" alt="Explore stocks using our advanced A.I. tools" width="45%">
   </a>
   <h3>Ethical Investing</h3>
-  <p>Use our clear and easy to understand ESG Ratings to help you learn how to invest ethically.</p>
+  <p>Use the clear and easy to understand ESG Ratings to help you learn how to invest ethically.</p>
     <a href="https://master.d2l3aeky8jssr5.amplifyapp.com/">
     <img src="public/splash_carousel_2_4.png" alt="Compete against friends and see where you stand in real time" width="45%">
   </a>